A Guide to Full-Time RV Living in Montana

 Boondocking Regulations

-Some campgrounds that allow RVers to boondock in Montana include Bear Creek Campground in the West Absaroka Mountains near Gardiner, Battle Ridge Campground on the east side of Bridge Mountains near Bozeman, and Billy Garret Memorial Bridge Access near Glacier National Park.
+Some campgrounds that allow RVers to boondock in Montana include Bear Creek Campground in the West Absaroka Mountains near Gardiner, Battle Ridge Campground on the east side of the Bridge Mountains near Bozeman, and Billy Garret Memorial Bridge Access near Glacier National Park.
 Contact the local district office to get the necessary permits before setting up your trailer.

 RV Insurance Requirements

-If you drive a motorhome, you must carry liability insurance for it as you would a normal car.
+If you drive a motorhome, you must carry liability insurance for it as you would for a normal car.
 You can also consider getting RV insurance to add an extra layer of protection.
 For instance, a comprehensive plan offers coverage for vandalism, theft, and natural disasters.

 Rules for Camping on Public Land

-If you intend to camp as a group, you must get a special recreational use license from the DNRC.
-This license will allow you to hunt, fish, gather firewood, and do any other activity allowed at your campsite.
 Other rules for camping on public land include cleaning up your campsite when leaving and refraining from camping near trailheads and established campgrounds.

 Full-Time RVing in Helena